-- Choice of metal type: Certain types of metal, like stainless steel and aluminum, have a higher resistance to corrosion.
+- Choice of metal type: The best way to fight corrosion is to use the best material for the project.
+Certain types of metal, like stainless steel, galvanized steel, nickel alloy and aluminum, have a higher resistance to corrosion.
 This makes them a good choice if they’ll be applied in an atmosphere conducive to breakdown.

 - Environmental measures: Thoroughly consider the type of environmental elements your metal grating will be exposed to on a regular basis and decide whether you’ll be able to control the environment in any way.
 Depending on your specific circumstances, you might be able to reduce exposure to seawater or rain.
 In other situations, you could even take action to control chlorine, oxygen and sulfur around the metal.

 - Protective coatings: Applying a coating of some sort to your metal is a cost-effective way to prevent corrosion.
-Paint, for instance, creates a barrier so that electrochemical charge in a corrosive solution cannot reach underlying metal.
-Dry powder coating is another option, and several compositions like polyester, epoxy, urethane, nylon and more can achieve this goal.
+Paint is not the best corrosion protection but creates a barrier so that electrochemical charge in a corrosive solution cannot reach underlying metal.
+Dry powder coating and PVC coating are better options, and several compositions like polyester, epoxy, urethane, nylon and more can achieve this goal.

 - Corrosion inhibitors: Certain chemicals will react with your metal’s surface or gases surrounding the area, working to suppress electrochemical reactions that would lead to corrosion.
 If you choose this method, you’ll apply the inhibitors to your metal grating so they can form a protective film.